 At the Zoo, our staff in the Orthwein Animal Nutrition Center work hard to make sure the animals eat well.
-It takes as many as 24 man hours per day to prepare the bulk foods and special diets needed throughout the Saint Louis Zoo.
-We use large food choppers to help prepare food quickly and efficiently.
-All food is weighed and recorded before it's delivered to the animal buildings, and inventory is tracked weekly.
+It takes as many as 24 man hours per day to prepare and deliver the bulk foods and special diets needed throughout the Saint Louis Zoo.

-The Zoo's nutritionist first determines the nutritional needs of each animal.
-The nutritionist determines how much protein, fat, fiber, carbohydrates, vitamins and minerals each animal needs, and which foods best provide these nutrients.
+Dr. Debra Schmidt, William R. Orthwein, Jr. Family Animal Nutritionist at the Zoo, first determines the nutritional needs of each animal.
+Dr. Schmidt determines how much protein, fat, fiber, carbohydrates, vitamins and minerals each animal needs, and which foods best provide these nutrients.
 She works closely with curators, keepers and veterinarians to make sure our animals are eating healthy.

 Orthwein Animal Nutrition Center

-The new building is located on the River's Edge path.
-Stop by to peer in the large windows and see all that it takes to keep our 18,000 animals well fed!
+Stop by to peer in the large windows and see all that it takes to keep our animals well fed!